AVISPL/dal-infrastructure-management-qsc-qsyscore/README.md

 For more information related to supported devices and their monitorable properties, please refer to our knowledgebase -> https://symphony.knowledgeowl.com/help/q-sys-core-aggregator-technical-breakdown

-## Redundancy mode
+## Q-SYS Core - Redundancy mode
 - Q-SYS is capable of several redundant configurations to ensure a high level of overall system reliability.
 - A second or Backup Core can be paired with the Primary Core in an installation.
 Initially, the Primary Core is the Active Core, and the Backup Core is the Standby Core.
 - Only the Active Core has a separate group showing redundancy configuration.

-## Troubleshooting
+## Troubleshooting for Q-SYS Core Integration

+**Troubleshooting guidance**
+- If an error occurs, focus only on troubleshooting steps that are provided in the section below.
+- Do not include prerequisite/setup information.
+- Do not add unrelated configuration details from other sections.
+- If the document does not provide a direct error troubleshooting step, state that the document does not contain enough guidance for that specific issue.

 **Login Error**
 - Verify Q-SYS Core IP address and HTTPS accessibility
 - Confirm username/password if access control is enabled
 - Ensure port 443 is reachable

+**API Error**
+- Check API error description
+- Verify Q-SYS Core IP address
+- Ensure port 443 is reachable
+- Verify that device and component names do not contain unsupported characters: ! @ % ^ & # ~ \ ' <? </.
+Names containing these characters will cause Symphony to return an API error.

 **Device Discovery Issues**
 - Verify the Q-SYS design is running properly
 - Confirm Script Access is set to All or External for monitored components
 - Verify filtering properties are not excluding expected devices

-**Monitoring or Status Issues**
-- Confirm Q-SYS Core firmware compatibility and Q-SYS Designer version compatibility
-- Check device redundancy states and network connectivity
-- Validate plugin and Monitoring Proxy configurations for third-party devices

 If none of the recommended steps help, please enter an SOS ticket at {https://avi-spl.atlassian.net/servicedesk/customer/portals}

-## What AI Assistant can do with it:
+## What AI Assistant can do with the Q-SYS Core Integration:
 - Find Q-SYS Aggregated Devices monitored by Q-SYS Core Aggregator
 - Verify Q-SYS Core Aggregator configuration
 - Identify QSC and supported third-party peripheral devices

-## What AI Assistant cannot do with it:
+## What AI Assistant cannot do with the Q-SYS Core Integration:
 - Provision devices automatically
 - Create or modify Q-SYS Designer configurations
 - Configure Q-SYS Core redundancy modes